 It’s time to consider how your organization’s leadership, management, culture, and purpose are resonating (or not resonating) with the public and the workforce at large.
 This means taking a hard look at what you want your organization to stand for and evaluating what elements of your culture need to change to retain and attract the type of worker who will be an asset on your journey to success.

 Simply put, it’s time to determine whether your organization needs to stop saying, “But that’s how we do things around here and always have.”
 Almost nothing is what it used to be.
 Organizations must reflect and adapt because the talent pool has spoken.
 The time is now to work harder than ever on creating a fulfilling employee experience and an appealing corporate culture.
-If you’re not sure where to start, or if you’d like insight on how to attract the right candidates ASAP, stay tuned.
-I’ll discuss this and more in an upcoming post.
+If you’re not sure where to start, or if you’d like insight on how to attract the right candidates ASAP, check out Part 2.